 While evidence for its success is still in its early days, the evidence we do currently have is positive.
 Major companies are adopting circular economy principles, and lenders are beginning to support them with financing these changes and ensuring cash flow remains healthy.

-In order for you to support your clients in the circular economy, you need powerful technology such as Solifi Open Finance Platform to grow with them.
-No matter what products you offer, Solifi’s solutions are scalable, flexible and configurable, allowing you to be innovative and meet the changing landscape of sustainable lending.
+To support your clients in the circular economy, you need powerful technology that can grow with them, such as the Solifi ESG Portfolio Strategist.
+No matter what products you offer, Solifi’s solutions are scalable, flexible, and configurable, allowing you to be innovative and meet the changing landscape of sustainable lending.

 Managing Environmental, Social, and Corporate Governance with SaaS